peterwooley/bonusxp/README.md

 <img src="screenshots/raf.png" alt="Bonus XP Add-On with Recruit-a-Friend active">
 <img src="screenshots/inactive.png" alt="Bonus XP Add-On with inactive section headers">

+## API
+This add-on exposes a global function to get the current Bonus XP.
+`GetBonusXP(); -- Returns a string of the bonus XP, such as: "170%"`

 ## Thanks
 Thanks to the folks who help test: